 Business Development Manager

-Unlike a Marketing Manager who only oversees the marketing of a brand, a Business Development Manager looks at the entire customer journey – from marketing to sales to conversions.
+Unlike a Marketing Manager who only oversees a brand’s marketing, a Business Development Manager looks at the entire customer journey – from marketing to sales to conversions.

 This is a pivotal role in any organization because it helps the company grow in the right direction.

-So, if you’re someone who has a knack to solve problems and manage people in a crisis along with stellar communication skills, this job is for you.
+So, if you have a knack for solving problems and managing people in a crisis, along with stellar communication skills, this job is for you.